lnardon/ProjectLighthouse/README.md

-# Front-end Apllication to the Project Lighthouse application
+# Project Lighthouse

-Keep in my that this project still under development and new features will be implemented.
+Local app to control all Yeelight lights.

 ## Demo